SacDeNoeuds/unhoax/guides/why-yet-another.md

 }
 ```

-## The hidden choice: What is an email?
+### The hidden choice: What is an email?

 It may sound like a dumb question, but emails can be primary – `toto@example.com` – or disguised – `toto+test@example.com`.

 Depending on your business, you may want one or the other.
 What should the `z.email()` accept?

+Additionally, you may want to exclude some emails from this list, because you know them as fake, typically `@example.com` emails.

+And finally, chances are that your project already has an `isEmail` function.

 ```ts
 type DisguisedEmail = Branded<string, 'DisguisedEmail'> // ie: me+disguisement@gmail.com